buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 hour

-A creature's movement increases by 3 feet until the end of the spell.
+A creature' \*\*s movement increases by 3 feet until the end of the spell.

 **For each Magic Critical Success** obtained in the Magic Check, you can target an additional creature.